jericks/jericks.github.io/content/posts/geoc-cli.md

 cat polygons.csv | geoc vector defaultstyle --color silver -o 0.5 > polygons.sld
 ```

-Finally, we use the **geoc map draw** command to draw the points, buffered polygons on a world map.
-The GeoTools library is the base library for GeoServer, so it contains all of rendering code necessary to create maps.
+Finally, we use the **geoc map draw** command to draw the points and buffered polygons on a world map.
+Since GeoTools is the base library for GeoServer, it contains all of rendering code necessary to create maps.
 This command also illustrates how we can read vector layers from other datasources (in this case GeoPackage).

 ```bash
 geoc map draw -f vector_buffer.png -l "layertype=layer file=naturalearth.gpkg layername=ocean style=ocean.sld" \